Is the Riester pension worthwhile?

 What happens to my Riester pension if I die?

-What costs are associated with a Riester contract?
+What costs apply to a Riester contract?

-Is the Riester pension worth it for low-income earners?
+Is Riester worthwhile for low earners?

 Subscribe to our newsletter